 The Risk of Dehydration With Feeding Tubes

-For these reasons, it is very important that parents and caregivers are maintaining hydration in enteral tube feeding.
+For these reasons, it is very important that parents and caregivers maintain proper hydration throughout enteral tube feeding.

 How Do I Know If My Child Is Getting Enough Water?

-- Changes in urine — dark yellow color, strong smell, decreased amounts
+- Changes in urine, such as dark yellow color and strong smell

 - Sunken eyes